unfoldingWord/uw-content-validation/src/demos/book-packages-check/README.md

 <BookPackagesCheck
   username='unfoldingWord'
   language_code='en'
-  // Enter a string containing UPPERCASE USFM book identifiers separated by commas
+  // Enter a string containing UPPERCASE USFM book identifiers separated only by commas
-  //  and can also include OBS (for Open Bible Stories) bookIDs='RUT,EST,JON,EPH,TIT,3JN,OBS'
+  //  and can also include OBS (for Open Bible Stories) bookIDs='RUT,NEH,EST,JON,EPH,TIT,3JN,OBS'

   // Default displayType is 'ErrorsWarnings'
   //  Alternatives are `SevereMediumLow', 'SingleList'